 GDPR is not your typical compliance package.
 Sure, it includes many of the requirements of other large regulations such as HIPAA, but it also contains items that are important mainstays of European privacy.
 This offers companies a chance, not only to become compliant but to address the desires of the European customer base.
 Companies that embrace the European view of privacy can establish a greater degree of trust with a valuable customer base and begin to build the trust and brand loyalty that leads to longstanding customer loyalty and evangelism.

 So what does this European view of privacy look like?
 It is comprised of consent, the right to erasure, and the right to data portability.
-For a closer look, check out this episode of the Modern Workplace webcast.

 GDPR mandates that companies obtain consent from individuals before storing their information.
 Consent must be specifically for how the data will be used.
 Organizations must first spell out how they will use an individual’s data and then obtain the approval for that use.
 Data use is then limited to only what the person allowed, and the organization must keep records on how information is used and processed.
 This report must be produced upon request by supervisory authorities, a local governing body that the business has associated with for purposes of compliance and reporting.